 Network Address Translation

-The Internet Service Provider (ISP) provides a variable block of IPv4 addresses to the midsize organization or home users.
-Now, what if the organization grows and requires a large block of addresses or the number of devices accessing the internet increased at home?
 It would be impossible for the ISP to fulfil the increased demand for addresses.
-This is because the range of addresses before the allocated range and the range of addresses after the allocated range may be assigned to other small organizations.
+Because the range of addresses before and after the allocated range may be assigned to other small organizations.

 Now, the question arises how to fulfil this increased demand for addresses?